rotki/docs/usage-guides/portfolio/balances.md

 ![rotki airdrops detection](/images/rotki_airdrops.png)

-The list of currently supported airdrops is:

-- Uniswap
-- 1INCH
-- Tornado
-- Cornichon
-- Grain
-- Furocombo
-- Lido
-- Curve
-- Convex
-- Shapeshift
-- ENS
-- ParaSwap
-- Saddle finance
-- Cow
-- Diva
-- Shutter
-- Starknet
-- Optimism 4
-- Degen 2
-- Omni
-- Eigen token

-For some airdrops, you may see the status `Unknown`.
-This means rotki can't determine the status of the airdrop, whether it has been claimed or not.
+The list of supported airdrops is pulled from the [rotki/data](https://github.com/rotki/data/tree/main/airdrops) repository and is updated automatically.
+New airdrops may be added over time without requiring an app update.

+Each airdrop shows one of the following statuses:

+- **Claimed** — The airdrop has been claimed.
+- **Unclaimed** — The airdrop is available but has not been claimed yet.
+- **Missed** — The claim window has expired.
+- **Unknown** — rotki can't determine the status.
 You need to check it yourself.

 ## Balances Snapshots